The public proof layer behind Taylor Sando's work on AI-agent control planes, Sitelayer, and research-driven system design.

 Digital ontology, payment ontology, and belief maintenance keep vocabulary, delegation, and evidence coherent.

-WinWar, tracking and overlay systems, Hockeypedia, QEDViz, and community experiments act as live proving grounds.
+Sitelayer, Learn, WinWar, tracking and overlay systems, Hockeypedia, and simulations act as live proving grounds.

 Worktree isolation, task routing, review hooks, operator visibility, and the surfaces needed to keep agent work defensible.